 Academic Progress Concerns / Changes in Graduate Status

-Students who earn non-passing grades in their coursework OR whose cumulative or quarterly grade point average falls below a 3.0 are automatically reviewed by the Graduate Program Coordinator (GPC), the Director of Student Services, and the SLP Interest Area.
+Students who earn non-passing grades in their coursework OR whose cumulative or quarterly grade point average falls below a 3.0 are automatically reviewed by the Graduate Program Coordinator (GPC) and the Student Progress Committee.
 Students who fail to demonstrate the essential behaviors for the master’s degree will also be reviewed upon faculty request.